abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 /a/b/c/meta.c
 /a/b/c/d/e/menu.c

-as absolute path it can even search to anyone more than one depth at "**" string if being input so
+as absolute path it can even search for any depth more under a directory precede the "**" keyword if being given so

 $ l /a/**m*.c